umbertoghio/expo-custom-updater/README.md

 ## Intro

-Hi! this is a small project done to help myself on new Expo App to better handle updates done via Expo Publish.
+Hi! this is a small project done to help myself on new Expo Apps to better handle OTA updates done via Expo Publish.
-Default Expo App OTA updates automatically checks for new version on application startup, with a 30 seconds timeout configured in app.json updates.checkAutomatically, this is nice but have a big limitation: no checks will be done if user just keeps the app open in the background.
+Default Expo App OTA update system automatically checks for new version on application startup, then tries to download it within 30 seconds(if you set updates.checkAutomatically in app.json), finally uses the new version on the next application startup.

-With this library you can force an update on app startup and perform update checks whenever the user go back to the App.
-Using the callback functionns you can properly show a loading screen while checks and updates are performed.
+This is a nice system, but considering that users rarely close apps that remain open in the background the side effect is that is hard ot predict when the new code will be actually available in the app.

+Writing a manual update can be hard and in case of bugs your app may be stuck in an update cycle (speaking from experience :-)

+This library have two goals:
+* Force an update on every app startup
+* Force an update when the user go back to the application after some time

+In this way your users will always run the up-to-date code published on Expo

 ## Install

 * `npm install expo-custom-updater` or
 * `yarn add expo-custom-updater`

-## Just force update App on Startup
+## Force an update on every app startup

 ```JavaScript
 import ExpoCustomUpdater from 'expo-custom-updater'